5 Tips for a Happier Marriage - Kailee Wright

 5 Tips for a Happier Marriage

-With Valentine’s Day and our anniversary both in the last couple of months, love and relationships have been on my mind a little more than normal.
-We are celebrating our 18th anniversary and while I know people make it to 50+ years, 18 still feels like such a big number!!
-I love hearing more about others people’s relationships and what works for them, so I thought it would be fun to put together a little post on my top 5 tips for a happier marriage that work for us!
+Today is mine + Joe’s wedding anniversary!!!
+We are celebrating our 20th anniversary and while I know people make it to 50+ years, 20 still feels like such a big number!!
+I love hearing more about other people’s relationships and what works for them, so I thought it would be fun to put together a little post on my top 5 tips for a happier marriage that works for us!
 Every relationship is different and this might not all be what works for you but I hope it is helpful!
+For our 15-year anniversary, we did a Q+A, so if you want to check that out here it’s a fun read!

 I don’t know what it is about marriage, but I think we all kind of assume that our spouse knows so much about us, they should be able to read our minds too.
-Anyone else feel that way?
-I started to notice that a lot of Joe + I’s disagreements or frustrations, would stem from me assuming he knew what I meant or wanted, even when I wasn’t saying it.
+Does anyone else feel that way?
+I started to notice that a lot of Joe + I’s disagreements or frustrations would stem from me assuming he knew what I meant or wanted, even when I wasn’t saying it.

 For example, he would ask if it was okay with me if he went and did something with his brothers.
 I had had a long day with the little people and didn’t want him to go, but I would reply with “yeah fine…whatever”.
 My answer was no, but I wasn’t saying it.
 I was expecting him to take my tone of voice or body language into account and assume my answer.
 By saying what you actually feel or think, instead of expecting them to figure it out, you will save a lot of unnecessary confrontation.

 While this may not be the case for everyone reading along here, we are in the depths of raising our little family.
-Having 5 kids, comes with very demanding busy schedules.
+Having 5 kids comes with a very demanding busy schedule.
 It is so easy to let the craziness of it all push our relationship to the background.
 We just don’t have time.
-But you guys, your marriage and that relationship is most important piece to the family puzzle!!
+But you guys, your marriage and that relationship is the most important piece to the family puzzle!!
 Making your spouse a priority builds the foundation for your family to grow on.

-For us this means making regular date night a must.
+For us, this means making regular date nights a must.
 Some weeks are busier than others, but we find a way to make it happen.
-For you that could mean finding a babysitter while you go grocery shopping together, or getting your favorite takeout after you put the baby to bed.
+For you, that could mean finding a babysitter while you go grocery shopping together, or getting your favorite takeout after you put the baby to bed.
 As long as you are setting time aside to focus on your marriage and that connection.
 I used to feel so guilty leaving our kids, until I realized if we aren’t strong as a couple, the whole family suffers.

-Obviously our marriage is far from perfect.
-We still struggle and disagree on a daily basis.
-But we’ve been at this for 18 years now and I do feel like these are some tips that have helped our marriage to be stronger and happier.
+Our marriage is far from perfect.
+We still struggle and disagree daily.
+But we’ve been at this for 20 years now and I do feel like these are some tips that have helped our marriage to be stronger and happier.
 I would love to hear any tips you try and focus on in your relationships too!

 Shop the Post